KimJongTrill/Teruvia/AGT.md

 ## Markuul
-#### God of Death, Winter, Decay, Renewal
+#### Goddess of Death, Winter, Decay, Renewal

 **Holy Day**: Winter Solstice, 50 Winter

 Markuul is a vastly respected and greatly esteemed god.
-Hatred, death, rebirth and snow are common elements this divine being is associated with and most would regard him as miserable and confident.
+Hatred, death, rebirth and snow are common elements this divine being is associated with and most would regard her as miserable and confident.
 Often depicted as a tall, slender, and graceful humanoid with feline features.
 Markuul is usually worshipped through sacrifices and gifts.

 ## Ororou
-#### Goddess of the Skies, Wind, Weather, Lightning, Sailing
+#### Goddess of the Skies, Wind, Weather, Lightning

 **Holy Day**: Spring Bre'kk, 100 Spring

 Ororou is a widely praised goddess.
 Often depicted as a dark skinned humanoid woman with ice white hair, she is usually worshiped through offerings and dances that are known to be dedicated to the brining of rainfall.
-Worshippers are plentiful and tend to come in the form of farmers, sailors, and engineers are often less welcome among followers of this goddess, even when the right oaths and sacrifices cannot be made.
+Worshippers are plentiful and tend to come in the form of farmers, sailors, and engineers among any others that are drawn to the Goddess.

 \columnbreak

 ## Fiero
-#### God of the Sun, Light, Summer, Fire, Destruction
+#### God of the Sun, Light, Summer, Fire

 **Holy Day**: Summer Solstice, 50 Summer

 Fiero is a well praised god being that he brings the light every day.
 Depicted as a man with bright red skin and fiery hair he is known as being spontaneous and reckless.
 Worshippers are many for this god but healers and scholars are known to be devout followers.
 Fiero is usually worshipped through burnt offerings and prayer at sunrise.

 ## Rikkus
-#### God of Wealth, Harvest, Crops, Fall
+#### God of Wealth, Harvest, Fall, Luck

 **Holy Day**: Fall Solstice, 50 Fall